noisy/signup/README.md

   LINKEDIN_CLIENT_ID: '"CLIENT_ID"'
 ```

-These have also coresponding ENV variables in api.utopian.io which have to be changed as well
+These have also corresponding ENV variables in api.utopian.io which have to be changed as well